Geffreyvanderbos/geffreys-essays/src/essays/scales.md

 Music theory isn't as complicated as you thought.
 I'm unsure whether it is snobbery or I've just never been taught 'the right way'.
 Regardless, here's how I made sense of it.

-The fundamentals to music starts with the distance between notes (interval).
+Melody and harmony in music starts with the distance between notes (interval).
 I am going to outright skip meter and rhythm for this introduction.
 But it is a fundamental aspect of music that I will cover in a future essay.